Skip to Main Content

 Suppose the property you bought for $250,000 and sold for $500,000 was a rental.
 If your profit included depreciation you claimed as a business expense, the IRS would levy a 25 percent depreciation recapture tax on that amount.
 Your profit balance would be taxed at a 0, 15 or 20 percent capital gains rate, depending on your income.

-If you plan to sell a rental property you’ve owned for less than a year, try to stretch ownership out to at least 12 months, or your profit will be taxed as ordinary income.
+If you plan to sell a rental property you’ve owned for less than a year, try to stretch ownership out to at least 12 months if you can, or else your profit will be taxed as ordinary income.
 The IRS doesn’t have a ceiling for short-term capital gains taxes, and you may be hit with up to 37 percent tax.

 How to avoid capital gains tax on a home sale

 Capital gains taxes can greatly affect your bottom line.
-Fortunately, there are ways to reduce or avoid capital gains taxes on a home sale altogether.
+Fortunately, there are ways to reduce them on your home sale, or avoid them altogether.
 It depends on the property type and your filing status.
 The IRS offers a few scenarios to avoid capital gains taxes when selling your house.

 Bankrate insight